antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

 * This can be further explored by clicking on the probeset link (left column in the list) and on the Detailed link.

 Remarks
 ---------------------------------

 This ends the first part of this course.
-You can continue with the analysis of intra-tumor heterogeneity.
+You can continue now with the analysis of intra-tumor heterogeneity.
 We hope that this course has been helpful.
 If you want to have your genomics data visualized and analyzed using the R2 platform you can always consult r2-support@amc.nl

 The R2 support team.